Introduction – Why Test ?

 I also found a study where mtdna results of Viking archaeological remains were being reviewed – and there were indications of some these having H1bb and H1b haplogroups – which could plausibly point to a Viking connection ?
 Scroll down to find more information on this.

 In summary – well, I am a little disappointed that it is not clear precisely where Ann McKenzie nee McLean’s direct maternal line ancestry originated from.
-However I suspect it is Scottish but quite possibly there is a Scandinavian – Viking connection into the Scottish Highlands.
+However I suspect it is Scottish and quite possibly there is a Scandinavian – Viking connection into the Scottish Highlands.
 As for an Irish possibility – I am wondering if the Irish match relates to Scots Irish who arrived in Ireland as part of King James Plantation of Ulster.
 Alternatively the Irish could originate from Vikings in Ireland.
 Scroll down to the map to see the Viking activity.

 It was helpful to read the section on mtdna in my First Edition of Blaine Bettinger’s The Family Tree Guide to DNA Testing and Genetic Genealogy.
 It provided a relatively simple understanding of the scientific basis of mtdna and an introduction to Haplogroups.
 However, as the book does not delve too deeply into all of the known Haplogroups and their subgroups (aka subclades), I sought information elsewhere and found Roberta Estes’ DNAeXplained blog was really good.